-Despite the hard work involved, Guide Dogs are intelligent and talented dogs that love to work, receive praise and carry out their role as Guide Dogs.
+- Despite the hard work involved, Guide Dogs are intelligent and talented dogs who love to carry out their role as Guide Dogs.

-When the dog consistently performs its work safely and effectively it is assessed as being ready for allocating to a person who is legally blind.
-This usually occurs when the dog is around 20 to 24 months of age.
+When the dog consistently performs its work safely and effectively, it is assessed as being ready for allocating to a person who is legally blind.

 The following legislation covers rights of a Guide Dog and its user:

 - The Guide, Hearing and Assistance Dogs Act 2009 provides legal access for persons who require the aid of a Guide Dog to enter public places and public passenger vehicles.

 - The Guide, Hearing and Assistance Dogs Act 2009 also sets out the rights and responsibilities of Guide Dog training institutions, trainers, and person in charge of public places and public passenger vehicles.